bamarni/pi64/README.md

 ### How can I remove SSH?

-For convenience, SSH is installed and enabled by default.
+On the lite version and for convenience, SSH is installed and enabled by default.
 This allows you to plug your Raspberry Pi to your home router and get started without the need of an extra monitor / keyboard.
 If you want to remove it, just run :

     sudo apt-get autoremove --purge -y ssh avahi-daemon